 How salary demands and offers come about

 Regardless of whether the negotiating partners are aware of it or not, everyone negotiates within their own assessment system.
 This is a system comprising a number of different criteria which are used to determine one’s own proposals in terms of a reasonable salary and to evaluate the offers from the other side.
-Each assessment criterion may be of very different nature and depends strongly on the circumstances.
+Each assessment criterion may be of a very different nature and depends strongly on the circumstances.
 Here are a few examples:

 If salary negotiations are little constructive and unpleasant, this is usually due to the fact that at least one of the participants is not sufficiently aware of the underlying assessment systems or does not accept them.
 In the above examples, it would be more than obvious that the employer will not necessarily recognize the candidate’s family’s financial needs as a relevant criterion, whereas the applicant would likely be unwilling to consider the company’s budget reduction targets.
 To prevent running into this at a later stage, you should do the following before the start of the talks: